lf-edge/eve/pkg/pillar/docs/zedmanager.md

 - downloader does that resolution and responds with a ResolveStatus
 - zedmanager uses the VolumeConfig to ask for the existence of the volumes it needs
 - volumemgr handles that (using the downloader and verifier as needed) and responds with a VolumeStatus
-- zedmanager ask for any Endpoint identifiers using EIDConfig
-- identitymgr handles the EIDConfig and produces an EIDStatus
 - zedmanager uses AppNetworkConfig to request the existence of the network adapters
 - zedrouter processes AppNetworkConfig, creates/updates Linux bridges, allocates IP addresses, etc and provides an AppNetworkStatus back
 - zedmanager uses DomainConfig to ask for I/O adapter assignment